washimimizuku/ultimate-sql-bootcamp/SQL_RUNNER_GUIDE.md

 When in interactive mode (`-i`), you can use:

-- `setup` - Initialize database with setup.sql
+- `setup` - Initialize database with tpc-h.sql
 - `tables` - List all tables
 - `files` - Show available SQL files
 - `run <file>` - Execute a SQL file